smithlabcode/preseq/README.txt

 directory.
 Then type 'make all'.
 The programs will be in the archive directory.
 These can be moved around, and also do not depend on any dynamic libraries, so they should simply work when executed.
-If the desired input is in .bam format, bamtools is required and is located at '/bamtools_loc/.
-Type 'make all BAMTOOLS_ROOT=/bamtools_loc/' to make the programs.
+If the desired input is in .bam format, SAMTools is required.
+Type 'make all SAMTOOLS_DIR=/samtools_loc/' to make the programs.

 INPUT FILE FORMAT:
 ========================================================================
-Input files can be either in bed or bam file format.
-The file should be sorted by chromosome, start position, strand position, and finally strand if in bed format.
-If the file is in bam format, then the file should be sorted using bamtools or samtools sort.
+Input files can be either in BED or BAM file format.
+The file should be sorted by chromosome, start position, strand position, and finally strand if in BED format.
+If the file is in BAM format, then the file should be sorted using BamTools or SAMTools sort.

 USAGE EXAMPLES:
 ========================================================================